 - Pen Penny – This exercise is probably the best one for arch strengthening.
 This involves placing a coin under the base of the toe on the affected foot.
 You would then try to balance on that foot whilst keeping pressure on the penny at the same time.

 Both these exercises are explained in more detail on this page.
 Slight modifications of these exercises are shown in the video above.

-Not everyone responds well to exercises, and the arch will remain flat even after a few months of exercises.
+Not everyone responds well to exercises, and the arch could remain flat even after a few months of arch strengthening exercises.
 If this is the case you may have to opt for shoe inserts to help support the arch.

 2. Stretching Out the Tight Side

 If you have uneven hips, it is likely that the muscles in the torso of the hiked hip side are short and tight.

 If you look at the diagram below, if the muscle that is highlighted red is short and tight, it will pull that side of the pelvis up and towards the rib cage which it is attached to.